harry7ster/ChutesAndLadders/README.txt

 - The game can have more details to the entities like Player (player rank etc), Chutes(shape, color etc).
 So i have created business object, so that the fields can be added as per the requirement
+- When starting the game, the player with highest number starts the game.
+It can happen that two users get same high numbner, so we repeat the process until a single user gets hihest number, and then change the players sequence by putting that user in the front.